grpc/grpc-dotnet/examples/README.md

 ## [Counter](./Counter)

-The counter shows how to create unary (non-streaming) and client streaming gRPC methods in ASP.NET Core, and call them from a client.
+The counter shows how to create unary (non-streaming), client streaming and server streaming gRPC methods in ASP.NET Core, and call them from a client.

 ##### Scenarios:

 * Unary call
 * Client streaming call
+* Server streaming call

 ## [Mailer](./Mailer)